-Warnings: mild description of violent murder.
+Warnings: mild description of violent murder, references to sexual assault.

 and the calm is deep where the quiet waters flow

 When Lan Jingyi was still very young, he had not often wondered about the reason why master Qiren refused to allow him outside of the Cloud Recesses.
 He had not either thought deeply of the distance put between him and the other disciples.
-He was a member of the clan, even if his parents had passed away in his youth, cousins of Hanguang-Jun and sect leader Lan Xichen and closer to master Qiren than them both.
+He was a member of the clan, even if his parents had passed away in his youth, cousins of Hanguang-Jun and sect leader Lan Xichen, closer to master Qiren than to them both.
 Lan Jingyi had grown with them until sickness had taken them away.
 Then he had joined the clan disciple quarters where no child but Sizhui lived, and he had not felt so lonely.

 Lan Sizhui had never allowed him to feel lonely.
 During his first weeks in the quarters, when confusion and grief were still heavy on his heart, Sizhui had talked to him and spent time with him, often choosing to sleep in Jingyi’s room rather than his own.
 This way, he could be there if Jingyi woke and shivered.
 If Jingyi cried.